skidsploiter/ValiantRosplocoTests/readme.md

-## ValiantRosploco - a modifed version of Rosploco (pls dm me if you found a bug)
+## ValiantRosploco - a modifed version of Rosploco
+(pls dm me if you found a bug discord: kazekikitten)

 You're in a repository that forked a web-based code editor, Monaco, from the Microsoft Corporation that has been forked again to this one.